Hanoi Opera House: The Vietnam National Opera and Ballet (VNOB)

-After the departure of the French the building was used for Vietnamese plays and musicals.
-The return of Western opera, and the first major non-French or Italian opera, was a performance of Tchaikovsky's Eugene Onegin organised under Vietnam-Soviet cultural auspices in 1960, where the Russian vocal coach selected an untrained singer Quý Dương as a fit for the baritone title role.
+After the departure of the French, the building was used for Vietnamese plays and musicals.
+The return of Western opera, and the first major non-French or Italian opera, was a performance of Tchaikovsky's Eugene Onegin organised under Vietnamese-Soviet cultural auspices in 1960, where the Russian vocal coach selected an untrained singer, Quý Dương, as a fit for the baritone title role.

-Today the orchestra of the opera overlaps with the Vietnam National Symphony Orchestra, and calls on the Hanoi Philharmonic Orchestra of the Hanoi Conservatory.
-Famous singers of the company include the Tchaikovsky Conservatory-trained soprano Lê Dung, the youngest ever person to be awarded People's Artist of Vietnam in 1993.
+Today, the orchestra of the opera overlaps with the Vietnam National Symphony Orchestra, and calls on the Hanoi Philharmonic Orchestra of the Hanoi Conservatory.
+Famous singers of the company include the Tchaikovsky Conservatory-trained soprano Lê Dung, the youngest-ever person to be awarded People's Artist of Vietnam in 1993.

-The Opera has seen many premieres of operas and musicals by Vietnamese composers.
-The operas of Đỗ Nhuận - Cô Sao ('Miss Sao') 1965, Người tạc tượng ('The Sculptor') 1971 and Nguyễn Trãi 1980, the works of Lưu Hữu Phước and the choral works of film composer Đặng Hữu Phúc.
-As well as works by returning emigre composers such as Nguyễn Thiên Đạo, a pupil of Messiaen in Paris.
+The Opera House has seen many premieres of operas and musicals by Vietnamese composers: the operas of Đỗ Nhuận, including Cô Sao ('Miss Sao') in 1965, Người tạc tượng ('The Sculptor') in 1971 and Nguyễn Trãi in 1980; the works of revolutionary composer Lưu Hữu Phước; the choral works of film composer Đặng Hữu Phúc; as well as works by returning emigre composers such as Nguyễn Thiên Đạo, a Parisian pupil of Olivier Messiaen.

-The National Ballet is also part of the Opera House company and stages Western classics such as Swan Lake as well as traditional and modern Vietnamese dance productions.
+The National Ballet is also part of the Opera House company.
+It stages Western classics such as Swan Lake, as well as traditional and modern Vietnamese dance productions.